-Our online system is called the Portal to Online Licensing Applications for Research (POLAR).
-This system allows you to register, input your contact information and detailed project description and make changes where necessary before submitting an application.
+Our online research license application system is called the Portal to Online Licensing Applications for Research (POLAR since 2005).
+This system allows you to register, input your contact information and detailed project description, and make changes where necessary before submitting an application.
 Once issued, a copy of the licence document package will be sent to the registered email address for your reference from the system.
 For more information on the online system see our POLAR guide for researchers and POLAR guide for community organizations.

 Scientific Research Licence application steps: